^

 What are MISRA Standards?

 The answer to this question is very clear.
 There is no such thing!
-MISRA themselves never call their documents “Standards”, and only ever refer to them as “Guidelines” or “Coding guidelines”.
+MISRA never calls their documents “Standards”, and only ever refer to them as “Guidelines” or “Coding Guidelines”.
 That said, many people do refer to them as standards, perhaps because they are part of a group of documents that are generally referred to as coding standards.

 • The MISRA Compliance document states “The MISRA language documents (“The Guidelines”) are compilations of guidelines for coding in the C and C++ languages”.